 - The Bacevica license is located directly south of the Savinac license.
-The property contains 8 km of hydrothermal alteration directly linked to the Savinac hydrothermal alteration to the north. - The project has four targets areas that have geological mapping, rock and soil sampling, ground magnetics, IP and CSAMT geophysical surveys, limited reverse circulation scout drilling and diamond drilling.
+The property contains 8 km of hydrothermal alteration directly linked to the Savinac hydrothermal alteration to the north. - The project area has four identified targets that have geological mapping, rock and soil sampling, ground magnetics, IP and CSAMT geophysical surveys, limited reverse circulation scout drilling and diamond drilling.